 A SYN flood attack is a layer-4 attack that takes advantage of the TCP handshake procedure, wherein the machine initiating a connection sends a SYN request to a target.
 In response, the target sends a SYN-ACK response to the source and then waits for the source to respond with an ACK.
-In a SYN flood attack, the attacker generates large numbers of SYN requests but never answers the target server's responses.
-This forces the target server to wait for an endless number of concurrent connections.
-Eventually, the server will run out of available connections and won't respond to any further incoming requests—legitimate or otherwise.
+In a SYN flood attack, the attacker generates large numbers of SYN requests but never answers the target server's responses, forcing the target server to wait for an endless number of concurrent connections.
+Eventually, the server will run out of available connections and won't respond to any further incoming requests, legitimate or otherwise.

 An HTTP flood attack is a layer-7 attack that involves an attacker directing large volumes of HTTP GET or POST requests toward a targeted web server.
 The idea is to tie up the web server's resources with these meaningless requests so it cannot answer real users.
-This is a particularly pernicious attack because it requires no particular infrastructure and doesn't rely on massive bandwidth to execute.
+This is a particularly pernicious form of attack on network security because it requires no particular infrastructure and doesn't rely on massive bandwidth to be executed.

-A slowloris attack is a type of webserver-to-webserver layer-7 attack where an attacking server opens up—and holds open—multiple concurrent connections to the target server.
+A slowloris attack is a type of webserver-to-webserver layer-7 attack where an attacking server opens and holds open multiple concurrent connections to the target server.
 It does this by sending endless HTTP headers without completing any requests.
 The process continues until the target server can no longer respond to other HTTP requests.

 Historical Examples of Linux DDoS Attacks

 Unfortunately, it's not difficult to cite examples of DDoS attacks aimed at Linux-powered sites, services, or infrastructure.
-With so much of the internet relying on Linux to function, such incidents are almost a given.
+With so much of the internet relying on Linux to function, such incidents of attacks in network security are almost a given.
 Perhaps the most well-known recent example was a DDoS attack on Amazon's massive AWS infrastructure in February 2020.
 It was, at the time, the most significant DDoS attack in history, sending a gigantic flood of data at 2.3 Tbps to Amazon's servers.
-In that case, the attacker used a reflection attack, similar to an NTP attack, but targeting the Connectionless Lightweight Directory Access Protocol (CLDAP) instead.
+The attacker used a reflection attack, similar to an NTP attack, but targeting the Connectionless Lightweight Directory Access Protocol (CLDAP) instead.

-Another set of well-known examples of Linux-targeted DDoS attacks happened in July 2022, leveraging a botnet known as Mantis.
+Another example of Linux-targeted DDoS attacks happened in July 2022, leveraging a botnet known as Mantis.
 It was an HTTP flood attack aimed at over 1,000 customers of Cloudflare, a major internet infrastructure company.
 The attack was most notable for its ferocity, reaching a rate of an astonishing 26 million requests per second at one point.